anhdhbn/telebit/README.md

 Let's say you want to handle http requests in-process or decrypt https before passing it to the local http handler.

+You'll need to create a pair of streams to connect between the local handler and the tunnel handler.

 You could do a little magic like this:

 ```